jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 The standard encourages collaboration and feedback at every step of the AI lifecycle, empowering customers, partners, researchers, and engineers to work together to build AI systems that are responsible.

+### How we approach responsible AI at Microsoft

+Microsoft is committed to advancing AI in a way that is driven by ethical principles that put people first.
+These established principles are not only our guidance to you, but are essential to [how we adopt AI in the solutions that we create](https://www.microsoft.com/cms/api/am/binary/RE4pKH5), ensuring that responsible and trustworthy AI exists throughout our products and services.

-By following the principles of the responsible AI standard, organizations can build AI systems that are secure and responsible while being flexible and adaptable to your use cases.
+The Microsoft Responsible AI Standard provides the definitive playbook and a reference guide to help everyone build AI systems responsibly.
+By following the principles of the responsible AI standard, organizations can build AI systems that are secure and responsible while being flexible and adaptable to a variety of use cases.

+As you continue your journey through this guide, you will see how these principles are applied to the design, implementation, and monitoring of secure and responsible AI systems.

 ## Foundations of Security in AI on Azure